Jelgava massacres: Identification and isolation of the Jews

 From his office at 42 Lielā street (Lielā iela) in Jelgava, Vagulāns used his new newspaper, Nationālā Zamgale, to promulgate his decrees.
-On June 30, among other things, he ordered all veterans of the police and the Aizsargi up to the time of the Soviet occupation to report to the Security Police office.
+On 30 June, among other things, he ordered all veterans of the police and the Aizsargi up to the time of the Soviet occupation to report to the Security Police office.
 He also forbade Jews to own, manage, or work in any food store.
-On July 1, 1941, he ordered all building managers to register the building occupants with the security police.
+On 1 July 1941 he ordered all building managers to register the building occupants with the security police.
 This was the beginning of the identification of the Jews for murder, although it is unlikely that this was realized at the time by the managers.
-Older Jews at that time in Jelgava could be readily identified by their conservative dress, but the younger Jews were indistinguishable from the Latvians and they spoke the Latvian language without an accent.
+Older Jews at that time in Jelgava could be readily identified by their conservative dress, but the younger Jews were indistinguishable from the Latvians and spoke the Latvian language without an accent.

-Vagulāns decreed that as of July 3, 1941, it would be illegal to sell anything to Jews, that the employment of all Jews was terminated, and those who lived in designated areas of the city were to vacate their residences by 18:00 hours on July 5, 1941.
-Where they went is not clear, some sources say they were housed in warehouses and old factories near to the fish market, and others say they were housed near the railroad station.
-It appears that based by the small sized of the authorized guard by July 14 the Jews were housed in a single large building.
+Vagulāns decreed that as of 3 July 1941 it would be illegal to sell anything to Jews, that the employment of all Jews was terminated, and those who lived in designated areas of the city were to vacate their residences by 18:00 hours on 5 July 1941.
+Where they went is not clear, some sources say they were housed in warehouses and old factories near the fish market, and others say they were housed near the railroad station.
+It appears that based by the small size of the authorized guard by 14 July the Jews were housed in a single large building.

 Their homes were looted by auxiliary police, or at least by people wearing armbands in colors of the Latvian flag (red-white-red) who were pretending to be part of the auxiliary police.
-Jews were not to enter theaters, cinemas, parks, museums and all other establishments or events.
-They were not to listen to the radio and all radios were to be surrendered to SD headquarters.
-At the same time these decrees were being published, the same newspaper, Nationālā Zamgale, was used by Vagulāns to publish anti-Semitic material which, in the opinion of Professor Ezergailis, was as bad or worse than the notorious German hate newspaper Der Stürmer.
+Jews were not to enter theaters, cinemas, parks, museums or any other establishments or events.
+They were not to listen to the radio and all radios were to be surrendered to SD headquarters.8 At the same time these decrees were being published, the same newspaper, Nationālā Zamgale, was used by Vagulāns to publish anti-Semitic material which, in the opinion Ezergailis, was as bad or worse than the notorious German hate newspaper Der Stürmer.